i386x/pubdocs/C/stat.md

   1. if no `case` constant matches `E` and there is a `default` label, control passes to the labeled statement
   1. if no `case` matches and there is no `default`, `S` is not executed
+* (*C99*) a selection statement is a block
+  * scope is a strict subset of the scope of its enclosing block
+* (*C99*) each substatement associated with a selection statement is a block
+  * scope is a strict subset of the scope of the selection statement

 ## Iteration Statements